learn-the-web/topics/advanced-performance.md

 ### Compress code files

-After minifying and concatenating our CSS and Javascript, we can make the download size of the files even smaller by compressing them—basically zipping them.
+After minifying and concatenating our CSS and JavaScript, we can make the download size of the files even smaller by compressing them—basically zipping them.
 This is a completely automatic process done by the server.

 *When using GitHub as a host, you’ll have to hook up CloudFlare to get the best compression.*